HungerBoatz/SimplePongGame/README.md

 # SimplePongGame
-A simple pong game made by me using LÖVE2D Framework
+A simple pong game made by me using LÖVE2D Framework.

 ----------  HOW TO PLAY  ------------------